Spectra

 Blackbody radiation is the light that an object emits based purely on its temperature.
 While all objects in the universe emit radiation thermally, no true blackbody exists in nature as other factors play into how a body radiates energy.
 But many objects come close.
 The remnant thermal radiation from the beginnings of the universe is very close to a blackbody.
 The light emitted from a dense, solid object is somewhat close.
 Stars emit something close to a blackbody.

-The Stefan-Boltzmann law states that the total power per area emitted by a blackbody is proportional to the fourth power of the the temperature.
+The Stefan-Boltzmann law states that the total power per area emitted by a blackbody is proportional to the fourth power of the temperature.
 That is:

 F = σ T4